 An intravenous (IV, into a vein) line is put in to give medicines and

 through a vein.
-This special dye helps the cardiologist see the heart's
+This special dye helps the cardiologist see your heart's

 vessels, valves, and chambers more clearly.

 A sedative is given through the IV.
-This lets your child sleep during the procedure.
+This lets you sleep through the procedure.

-Small sticky patches (electrodes) are placed on the chest.
+Small sticky patches (electrodes) are placed on your chest.
 They're attached to

-an electrocardiograph (ECG) monitor, which checks the heartbeat throughout the procedure.
+an electrocardiograph (ECG) monitor, which checks your heartbeat throughout the procedure.

 The area where the catheter will go in (usually the groin) is shaved (if necessary)

 and cleaned.
 The area is sometimes numbed with an injection of medicine.